 Failure to follow all precautions in this manual and on the tags, stickers, and labels could result in death or serious injury.□ Technicians, in order to protect themselves from potential electrical, mechanical, and chemical hazards, MUST follow precautions in this manual and on the tags, stickers, and labels, as well as the following instructions: Unless specified otherwise, disconnect all electrical power including remote disconnect and discharge all energy storing devices such as capacitors before servicing.
-Follow proper lockout/tagout procedures to ensure cannot be inadvertently the power energized.
-When necessary to work with live electrical components, have a qualified licensed electrician or other individual who has been trained in handling live electrical components perform these tasks.
+Follow proper lockout/tagout procedures to ensure the power cannot be inadvertentlyenergized.
+When necessary to work with liveelectrical components, have a qualified licensed electrician or other individual who has been trained in handling live electrical components perform these tasks.

 Use Copper Conductors Only!
 Failure to use copper conductors could result in equipment damage as unit terminals are not designed to accept other types of conductors.